 Gordon House Conservancy Mission Statement

-To educate the public on Frank Lloyd Wright’s architectural approach and principles of organic architecture by preserving the only house in Oregon designed by Frank Lloyd Wright.
+To educate the public on Frank Lloyd Wright’s architectural approach and principles of organic architecture by preserving Frank Lloyd Wright’s only design built in Oregon.

 Intent of Historical Interpretation: The full experience that represents a home, the relationship of landscape to the natural surrounds, and interior representation shall be provided.
 Interpretation shall further the understanding of Frank Lloyd Wright’s holistic approach.
 Design year to be represented shall be 1964 when the Gordon House was completed.